Introduction

 iContact Pricing 2026: Detailed Plan Comparison

-Understanding the financial commitment is vital for budget-conscious SMBs. iContact’s pricing model in 2026 continues to be tiered based on list size, but they have structured their feature sets into distinct plans to cater to different maturity levels of businesses.
+When evaluating iContact pricing, understanding the financial commitment is vital for budget-conscious SMBs. iContact’s pricing model in 2026 is tiered based on list size and structured into distinct plans to cater to different business maturity levels.
+For businesses just starting out, the iContact free tier contact limit is capped at 500 contacts and 2,000 sends per month.
+Paid plans scale up from there, offering more advanced features and higher sending volumes.
 It is important to note that "hidden" costs often arise from overage fees if you exceed your sending limits, so selecting the right tier is essential.

 The table below outlines the core pricing tiers for a standard list size of 2,500 contacts, which is a common starting point for many growing SMBs.